 Follow us on Facebook to stay up-to-date!

-This documentary film explores Canada’s first major migration of non-European and non-white refugees, set against the backdrop of African post-colonialism, a brutal military dictatorship, and changing Canadian attitudes to diversity.
+Thrown into Canada is an award-winning, feature-length documentary that explores Canada’s first major migration of non-European refugees, set against the backdrop of African post-colonialism, a brutal military dictatorship, and changing Canadian attitudes to diversity.
 Their story of struggle and hope became part of Canada’s conversations about refugees and cultural pluralism, and informed the Canadian response to future refugee movements.

-Written and directed by Aleem Karmali, the film features interviews with historians, Canadian immigration officials, and those who lived through the expulsion.
+Written, directed, and produced by Aleem Karmali, the film features interviews with historians, Canadian immigration officials, and those who lived through the expulsion, including Canadian Senator Mobina Jaffer and Alberta's 19th Lieutenant Governor Salma Lakhani.

 Supported by generous funding from the Edmonton Arts Council and the Alberta Foundation for the Arts.